BlazeAxel99/BlazeAxel99/README.md

 ### About Me:

-- 🌱 I’m currently working on various projects and myself.
+- 🌱 I'm currenlty diving deep into DSA using java.
 - 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help in the domain of competitve programming
 - 💬 Ask me about my hobbies!😜